 April 19, Yale News: Discovered more than 100 years ago, black phosphorus was soon forgotten when there was no apparent use for it.
 In what may prove to be one of the great comeback stories of electrical engineering, it now stands to play a crucial role in the future of electronic and optoelectronic devices.
 With a research team’s recent discovery, the material could possibly replace silicon as the primary material for electronics.
 Black phosphorus could usher in a new generation of smaller devices, flexible electronics, and faster transistors.

-September 25 @ 1:30 pm - 4:30 pm EST
+January 16, 2019 @ 1:30 pm - 4:30 pm EST

 January 22, 2019 @ 1:00 pm - 5:00 pm EST